adyscorpius/logseq-jira/README.md

 - [ ]  Create your own Link description format with Jira variables ( '{issueKey} - {status} - {summary}' )

 ### How to install the plugin (Before approval from marketplace)
+- Download the release from [Releases](https://github.com/adyscorpius/logseq-jira/releases) section.
+- Unzip the plugin into a folder of your choice.
+- Enable Developer mode in Logseq by going to Settings -> Advanced -> Turn on Developer Mode.
+- `Load unpacked plugin` in Logseq Desktop client and select the folder for the plugin on your disk.
+- For updates, git pull the main branch and 'Reload Package' under Plugins > Logseq Jira.

+### How to build the plugin

 - Git clone the repository to your local system.
 Or download and extract to a known path.
 - `npm install && npm run build` in terminal to install dependencies and generate distribution folder.
 - Enable Developer mode in Logseq by going to Settings -> Advanced -> Turn on Developer Mode.
 - `Load unpacked plugin` in Logseq Desktop client and select the folder for the plugin on your disk.
 - For updates, git pull the main branch and 'Reload Package' under Plugins > Logseq Jira.